Home Ā» Recipes Ā» Soup & Sides Ā» Instant Pot Chicken Soup

 Can I Freeze This Soup?

 Yes!
-In fact, I like to keep mason jars (affiliate link) filled with this chicken soup in the freezer.
+In fact, I like to keep mason jars filled with this chicken soup in the freezer.
 That way it’s easy to defrost some of this chicken soup when needed.

 When you are ready to defrost some soup, simply run the glass parts of the jar under warm (not hot) water for a few minutes to loosen up the soup.
 Then invert the jar over a saucepan to remove the soup.
 Heat over medium-low heat on the stove top, covered, until the soup has defrosted and is warmed through.
 This usually takes about 15-20 minutes depending on how much soup you are warming up.